 - Listen actively and acknowledge the person’s emotional state

 - Touching too roughly or quickly could cause increased stress

 Keep in mind that your uniform may make the person with dementia feel anxious.
 Removing your cap and speaking in a calm voice may help them feel more comfortable.

 TIP: Get additional communication strategies on pages 8 to 9 in our First Responder Handbook.

 Any search is an emergency

 People living with dementia can become disoriented and lost even in familiar places.
-Experience within the Search and Rescue community has revealed the unique behaviours of people who go missing and has shown the importance of a rapid response.
+Experience within the search and rescue community has revealed the unique actions of people who go missing and has shown the importance of a rapid response.